vegaprotocol/documentation/docs/concepts/vega-chain/network.md

 * **Withdrawal** transaction bundles for all withdrawals, across all bridged chains
 * **Deposits**: Event ID of the **last processed deposit** event for all bridged chains, last block height of any confirmed ERC-20 deposits on the Ethereum chain, including number of confirmations; all pending ERC-20 deposits (not confirmed before last block) on the ethereum bridge
 * Hash of the **last block**
-* **Snapshot block number and transaction ID** of the block from which the snapshot is derived
+* **Snapshot block number and transaction ID** of the block from which a snapshot is derived
 * **Stake**: Last block of confirmed stake deposits on the staking bridge and vesting contracts, along with the number of confirmations, plus all completed and pending staking events on both contracts

 <!--